 Are you part of a nation or a denomination?
 Are you a Christian or a kingdom citizen?
-Are you defined by the characteristics of the church you go to or the King you serve?
 Why ask the question?
 Does it even matter?

 Continue to listen or read this article below.